Voyage of the Brooklyn Saints: Recruiting seaborne settlers

 The LDS Church had been organizing immigrant voyages for European converts for many years, and had developed an international reputation for their expertise in doing so.
-Samuel Brannan was assigned to organize the first shipload of Latter-day Saint immigrants to "Zion" – the new "gathering place" for the Mormon population.
-In a voyage anticipated to take five or six months, families would sail from New York around Cape Horn to Upper California.
-Recounting their numerous persecutions, Samuel Brannan urged conference attendees to resolve to leave the U.S. Fifty people promptly subscribed on behalf of themselves and their families to take the voyage.
+Brannan was assigned to organize the first shipload of Latter-day Saint immigrants to "Zion" – the new "gathering place" for the Mormon population.
+In a voyage anticipated to take five or six months, families would sail from New York around Cape Horn to Alta California.
+Recounting their numerous persecutions, Samuel Brannan urged conference attendees to resolve to leave the US.
+Fifty people promptly subscribed on behalf of themselves and their families to take the voyage.
 However, getting affairs in order, selling businesses and homes, paying the charter fees, and being ready to start life over in a short time was a task not all could accomplish.
 Sixteen families who subscribed in advance did not sail with the Brooklyn when the time came, but forty-eight additional surnames were added to the final passenger list as word spread.
 (Note: Other parties donated funds to assist those who lacked the means to go.
+William Stout and William Atherton received financial assistance for their passage.
 In early December, Brannan sought government financing for the expedition, which did not materialize.
 Neither did an arrangement with A.G.
 Benson to "take two hundred of us at sixteen dollars per ton for the room we occupy and fifty more for nothing.")
 About 60% of those who actually sailed had not subscribed by December 13, 1845.
 When the departure call came, 238 people boarded the ship – about 60 more than the legal passenger limit would allow.